CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol1-exe1-create-setup-azure-migrate.md

-# HOL 1: Migrate Windows & Linux Servers to Azure
+# HOL 1: Migrate Windows and Linux Servers to Azure

 Duration: 20 minutes